 Discord screen sharing can also be a great option if you’re playing on a laptop.
 You and up to nine of your Discord friends can connect and have both the game and video enabled.
 You’ll want to see your friend’s face when they’re lying about being an alien in Push The Button.
 Learn more here.

 Some consoles also have screen share or co-stream abilities as long as you’re playing with someone who also owns that platform.
-For example, if you’re friends with someone else on Xbox One, co-streaming lets you and up to three friends merge your screens into one single Mixer broadcast.
 Instead of streaming, many people have set up an additional webcam in front of their TV as an easier option.